burkeholland/quick-start/src/chapters/chapter5.md

 	socialShare.shareText(listString);
 };
 ```
-With this code, you are taking the `name` key of your groceryList object and converting it to a comma-delimited string to use in an email.
+With this span, you are taking the `name` key of your groceryList object and converting it to a comma-delimited string to use in an email.

 <div class="exercise-end"></div>